serge-p/salt-elastic-aws/README.md

 ### deploy_vm.sh

-Shell script to deploy a new Instance in AWS EC2 cloud, using ec2 cli tools
+Shell script will deploy a given number of Secured Elasticsearch Instances in AWS EC2 cloud, using ec2 cli tools

+script takes a number of instances as an argument

 prereqs: